manyducksco/borf/packages/view/README.md

     greeting: view.attribute("Bonjour", {
       // The attribute key is used as the name by default (`greeting` in this case), but you can provide your own:
       name: "The Greeting",

+      // Provide a description that will be displayed next to the input.
+      description: "A phrase to greet the user with.",

       // The type of input the user sees is chosen based on the data type by default.
       // A string attribute would normally show a text input.
 Here we use a dropdown menu instead with four preset options.